derkork/godot-statecharts/manual/manual.md

 #### Animation tree states

-_Note: this feature is currently experimental and may change or be replaced in the future._
+> ⚠️ **Note**: this feature is currently experimental and may change or be replaced in the future.

 <img src="../addons/godot_state_charts/animation_tree_state.svg" width="32" height="32" align="left"> Animation tree states are a variation of atomic states.
 They can be linked to an animation tree.
 When an animation tree state is activated it will ask the animation tree to travel to the same state (the animation tree state and the state inside the animation tree should have the same name).
 This can be used to control animation trees with the same state chart events that you use to control your game logic.
 Animation tree states have the following properties: